 Gerards’ nutrition schedule

 Finally, I’m ready to give you my nutrition schedule.
 With the information I gave you in these two articles, you should be able to optimize your training methods.
+You now also have the basics to design multiple pigeon racing strategies and start exploring what works and what doesn’t.
 Feel free to share this article on social media by sharing the URL to this page.